NavjyotDataScientist/diabetes-risk-prediction/docs/PROJECT_BLUEPRINT.md

 - Perform hyperparameter tuning using GridSearchCV or RandomizedSearchCV

 **Note:** This comprehensive approach is very impressive for Master's level evaluation and demonstrates advanced understanding of machine learning workflows.

+## 7. Evaluation Strategy

+We will evaluate model performance using the following methods:

+- **Confusion Matrix:** Visual representation of true positives, true negatives, false positives, and false negatives
+- **ROC Curve:** Plot showing the trade-off between true positive rate and false positive rate
+- **Precision-Recall Curve:** Visualization of precision vs. recall for different thresholds
+- **Feature Importance:** Analysis of which features contribute most to predictions
+- **SHAP (SHapley Additive exPlanations):** Optional advanced technique for model interpretability

+**Note:** This comprehensive evaluation approach demonstrates advanced understanding of model assessment.

+## 8. Deployment Strategy (Future Proofing)

+In this stage, the model will be deployed using Streamlit or Flask, allowing users to input health information and receive diabetes risk predictions.

+**This demonstrates:**

+- Real-world thinking and practical application
+- Product mindset and end-user focus
+- Application-based knowledge and deployment skills